 And the finer it’s ground, the more digestible corn will be.
 But also, the higher its glycemic index.

-However, to the uninformed, the pet food industry’s claim that corn is “99% digestible” can be misleading.
-It’s easy to innocently take that statement to mean corn has a high nutritional value, too.
+In any case, the industry’s claim that corn is “99% digestible” can be misleading.
+It’s easy for consumers to interpret that statement to mean corn has a high nutritional value, too.

 Corn Has a High Biological Value

-There’s nothing unique enough about corn’s content that makes it a nutritional standout — nothing that can’t be found in, or converted from, some other ingredient.
-Not even protein.
+There’s certainly nothing unique enough about corn’s content that makes it a nutritional standout — nothing that can’t be found in — or converted from — some other ingredient.

 When it comes to its protein usability, corn has a measurably lower biological value.